yahiaetman/URPCustomPostProcessingStack/README.md

 * Create temporary render targets inside the renderer (see [StreakEffect.cs](Samples~/Examples/Scripts/PostProcessing/StreakEffect.cs)).
 * Create persistent render targets inside the renderer (see [AfterImageEffect.cs](Samples~/Examples/Scripts/PostProcessing/AfterImageEffect.cs)).
 * Use a shader graph `Unlit shader` to create a post processing effect (see [GlitchEffect.cs](Samples~/Examples/Scripts/PostProcessing/GlitchEffect.cs)).

+## Issues & Pull Requests

+Don't hesitate to [open an issue](https://github.com/yahiaetman/urp-custom-pps/issues/new/choose) if you find any bugs or have any feature requests.
+I can't promise to quickly reply but I will do it as soon as I can.
+[Pull requests](https://github.com/yahiaetman/urp-custom-pps/compare) are also very welcome.

 ## License
  [MIT License](LICENSE.md)